 Rebecca King is the Director of the Writing Center at Methodist University, where she graduated, magna cum laude, in 2012 with a B.A. in Writing.
 She teaches the Dirty Dozen workshops and the internship course, ENG 4160, to prepare students to be writing consultants.
-She moved in 2007 to the Carolinas from Maine, where she owned and operated a restaurant for many years, sold real estate, and started a furniture repurposing business.
+She moved in 2007 to the Carolinas from Maine, where she owned and operated a café for many years, sold real estate, and started a furniture repurposing business.
 Rebecca values time spent with family and friends, reading, writing, traveling when possible, baking, and being in the great outdoors.
-She completed an MFA in creative writing at the University of Southern Maine, where she connected with her mentor Rick Bass, the celebrated short-story writer.
-She is currently working on her first novel.
+She completed an MFA in creative writing at the University of Southern Maine and is currently working on her first novel.
 Her poetry has been published in various publications including Third Wednesday and FEM.

 Wilma Leinonen moved to Fayetteville from Kennebunk, Maine, and is delighted to be a professional consultant with the Writing Center.
 She earned her bachelor’s degree in English, magna cum laude, from Boston State College; a chef’s diploma from Creative Cuisine in Cambridge, Massachusetts; and her M.S.Ed., summa cum laude, from the University of Southern Maine.
 Wilma enjoyed working as a resource teacher in the public school system for more than twenty years, and developed and taught a variety of early childhood education courses at York County Community Technical College.
 Wilma volunteers for the Fayetteville Symphony, the Museum of the Cape Fear, and the Cumberland County Schools.
 She treasures time with her family and friends, and enjoys year-round outdoor photography in the warm North Carolina climate.

 Sydney Bird is majoring in Applied Forensic Science and Criminal Justice, and minoring in Professional Tennis Management and Psychosocial Aspects of Sports and Coaching.
 She is also an RA in Weaver Hall and is a member of the Women’s Varsity Tennis Team.
 She will graduate in spring of 2023 and aspires to become a crime scene investigator.
 Originally from Lancaster, Ohio, Sydney loves going on spontaneous adventures, reading, hanging out with friends and learning something new every day.
 She aims to hike every state park in North Carolina and so far has bagged 4 out of 41.